google/xls/docs_src/dslx_reference.md

 ### Iterable Expression

 Iterable expressions are used in counted for loops.
-DSLX currently support two types of iterable expressions, `range` and `enumerate`.
+DSLX currently supports two types of iterable expressions, `range` and `enumerate`.

 The range expression `range(m, n)` produces values from m to n-1 (similar to how